sudhipv/stochasticPoisson/README.md

 3. macro_0X_DX : pre generated macros to run the main code for different number random variables and order of expansion. can be copied over to macros folder while running.
 4. macros : current generated macros for the problem
 5. output : outputs with .vtu files
+6. cluster : files required for running the code in cluster

 # Software needed
 1. FreeFEM